georchestra/georchestra/docs/setup/native_libs.md

  * a GDAL Java native binding library, based on the JNI framework, named gdaljni, or ogrjni,
  * and the GDAL library.

-### Install GDAL from Debian Jessie packages :
+### Install GDAL from Debian packages :

-The latter can be installed, from Debian Jessie distributions, with some libgdal packages:
+The latter can be installed, in a Debian distribution, with the libgdal packages:
 ```
     apt-get install libgdal1h libgdal-java